Product

 AI agents can flag these cases automatically, ensuring that the right people are looped in before delays spiral.

-The Role of AI in Getting Paid Faster
+The role of AI in getting paid faster

 Traditional automation tools send reminders; AI agents manage relationships.
 They understand context, communicate naturally, and act as an always-on collections assistant.
 They can: